 Zambia

 Zambia is also open to all foreign visitors.
+All coronavirus travel restrictions have been lifted and arrivals are no longer required to present proof of vaccination status or a negative PCR test to enter the country.
 Depending on nationality, some travellers to Zambia can enter without a visitor visa while others can either obtain a visitor visa on arrival or apply for an e-visa before travelling to Zambia.
 Consult the Zambian Department of Immigration website for more information or ask your Wild Wings Safaris travel consultant for details.

 Botswana